scientificcomputing/paper-with-code/docs/structure.md

 ### `README.md`

 One thing you absolutely need is a README file.
 We also recommend you to write this in [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) since this is a relatively simple format to learn, it is simple to read in raw format, it renders nicely on github and since it is pure text it also works great with source control.
-A REAMDE file should contain the following information
+A README file should contain the following information

 ```markdown
 # Suitable title, e.g Supplementary code for the paper: Title of paper